Last fact-checked: 14 October 2019

 This stunning Indonesian island has long been a popular tourist destination and enjoys a global reputation for its rich, traditional artistic heritage, uniquely biodiverse marine species and coral reefs.
-Part of the Coral Triangle, you will find more than five hundred reef-building coral species in the area, which is around seven times more than in the whole of the Caribbean!
+Part of the Coral Triangle, you will find more than five hundred reef-building coral species in the area—around seven times more than in the whole of the Caribbean!

 The earliest inhabitants of Bali date back to 2000 BC, when Austronesians migrated from Oceania and Southeast Asia, giving the Balinese their close cultural and linguistic links to the Indonesian archipelago, Oceania, the Philippines and Malaysia.
 A strong Hindu influence remains to this day as nine Hindu sects co-existed in ancient Bali, each worshipping their own specific deity.
 Indian, Chinese, Portuguese and Dutch influences are also evident within the Balinese culture, giving the island a unique and eclectic blend of Asian and European traditions.

 Bali is an island province of Indonesia situated at the westernmost end of the Lesser Sunda Islands, with Lombok to the east and Java island to the west.
 The small capital is Denpasar, which can be found in the south of the island.